-All the repository structure is internal to Git and are transparent to developer.
+All the repository structure is internal to Git and is transparent to the developer.

 Some commands which relate to repository structure:

-git add // transfers your project from working directory to staging area. git commit // transfers your project from staging area to Local Repository. git push // transfers project from local to central repository. (requires internet)
+// transfers your project from working directory // to staging area. git add . // transfers your project from staging area to // Local Repository. git commit -m "your message here" // transfers project from local to central repository. // (requires internet) git push

-Here, transfer project means transfer changes as git is very lightweight and works on changes in project.
+Here, transfer project means transfer changes as git is very lightweight and works on changes in a project.
 It internally does the transfer by using Lossless Compression Techniques and transferring compressed files.
-Https is the default way to access github central repository.
+Https is the default way to access Github central repository.